microsoftgraph/microsoft-graph-docs-contrib/concepts/windowsupdates-hotpatch-update.md

 You can query the Windows Autopatch catalog API to get a list of hotpatchable updates that can be deployed to devices as content in a deployment.

-Quality updates are represented by the [qualityUpdateCatalogEntry](/graph/api/resources/windowsupdates-qualityupdatecatalogentry) type.
+The [qualityUpdateCatalogEntry](/graph/api/resources/windowsupdates-qualityupdatecatalogentry) type represents quality updates.

 All quality updates refer to a list of [product revisions](/graph/api/resources/windowsupdates-productrevision).
-Add `$expand=microsoft.graph.windowsUpdates.qualityUpdateCatalogEntry/productRevisions` to the request URL to identify the operating system builds that are affected by each quality update.
+Add `$expand=microsoft.graph.windowsUpdates.qualityUpdateCatalogEntry/productRevisions` to the request URL to identify which operating system builds each quality update affects.

-Hotpatch update can be identified by ""isHotpatchUpdate": "true" when it's available.
+The "isHotpatchUpdate": "true" property identifies a hotpatch update when it's available.

 The following example shows how to query for all Windows quality updates truncated to show the hotpatch update